Forget biceps, triceps and quads, the strongest muscle in the human body is a women-only affair.

 "Like a very intense period pains!
 Mine never moved to my tummy either so I didn’t know I was in proper labour until I was 9cm dilated" Mummy Lowe.

 The gentle rhythm of a potter around the house or garden can distract you from the pain.
 It also keeps you upright, letting gravity help the birthing process along.

 Gentle heat on your back can ease muscle tension, but it’s important it’s warm, not hot, as you don’t want to overheat your baby.
 ‘Ask your midwife to show you the correct temperature,’ says Tracey.

 'This teaches you how to relax,’ says Tracey.
-The easiest way to learn the technique is to listen to a hypnobirthing CD every night.
-When you listen to the CD in labour, your body will automatically relax.
-Try Colour and Calmness, Hypnobirthing Relaxation for Birth, by Katharine Graves (£9.97, kghypnobirthing.com).
+The easiest way to learn the technique is to listen to a hypnobirthing MP3 every night.
+When you listen to it during labour, your body will automatically relax.

 ‘If you like massage, ask your birth partner to massage the lower base of your spine with the heel of their hand,’ says Tracey.
 ‘And have a tennis ball to hand – many mums who don’t want to be touched find they tolerate having this rolled around their lower back.’